 Flea beetles emerge from overwintering in mid to late spring, laying eggs as quickly as a week from when they start feeding on your plants.
 These eggs take roughly a week to hatch, at which point the larvae burrow into the ground beneath your plants to feed on their roots for two to three weeks.
 Once they’ve fed enough, they turn into pupae and reach adulthood within a week to a week and a half.
 Depending on the climate, two to four generations of flea beetles can be produced over the course of one growing season.

 Getting Rid of Flea Beetles

-If you'd rather not have your vegetables competing with ornamentals for nutrition, you can always try the trap crop method to get rid of flea beetles.
-This method involves growing certain species of plants that are more favorable to flea beetles than the crop you're trying to protect.
+If you’d rather not have your vegetables competing with ornamentals for nutrition, you can always try the trap crop method to get rid of flea beetles.
+This method involves growing certain species of plants that are more favorable to flea beetles than the crop you’re trying to protect.
 Usually these are planted several feet away from your vegetables.
-A good example of a trap crop would be either Giant Mustard plants or Daikon Radishes.
+A good example of a trap crop would be either giant mustard plants or daikon radishes.

 Ensuring that your plants are getting plenty of water and nutrients will help them better resist flea beetles and avoid feeding damage.
-This might sound like common sense, but plants that are being stressed by a lack of water or fertilizer can be destroyed by flea beetles overnight.
-A good watering and fertilizing regiment can mean the difference between enjoying fresh tomatoes on a dinner salad or waking up to a row of dead tomato plants.
+This might sound like common sense, but plants that are already being stressed by a lack of water or fertilizer can be destroyed by flea beetles overnight.
+A good watering and fertilizing regimen can mean the difference between enjoying fresh tomatoes on a dinner salad or waking up to a row of dead tomato plants.

 Benefits of Integrated Flea Beetle Control